 You must read the University’s guidance on withdrawal and discuss the matter with your tutor, supervisor and Funding Administrator before starting an application.

 Withdrawing will terminate your studentship.
-Once a UKRI studentship is terminated it is not possible to reinstate the award.
+Once a UKRI studentship is terminated it is not possible to reinstate it.
 If you successfully apply to be reinstated to the University, you will not regain your studentship funding.

 If you do decide to withdraw, you must tell your Funding Administrator immediately.